snakemode/depict-it/readme.md

 ### GetUserScoresHandler

-**On execute**
+On execute:

 * Sends a `pick-one-request` for each `Game Stack`
 * Waits for all users to submit a score for that specific `Game Stack`
 * Sends the next `pick-one-request` until all `Game Stacks` have been scored.

-**On handleInput**
+On handleInput:

 * Assigns a vote to the author of each picked `Game Stack Item`
 * Also handles admin input to progress the game forward and skip the user scoring, to prevent games hanging.

 ### EndHandler

-**On execute**
+On execute:

 * Sends a `show-scores` message with the final scores of the `Game round`

 ## Handlers and async / await

-The interesting thing about these handlers, is we're using `async/await` and an `unresolved Promise` to pause the execution while we wait for user input.
-This is a fun trick, allowing us to represent our game's control flow `linearly` while waiting for messages to arrive over our `p2p channel`.
+The interesting thing about these handlers is that we're using `async/await` and an **unresolved Promise** to pause the execution while we wait for user input.
+This allows us to represent the game's control flow linearly while waiting for messages to arrive over the `p2p channel`.

-Lets take a look at our `GetUserDrawingHandler` as an example of this.

-First we setup our execute method, creating an instance variable `submitted` (scoped to `this`).
+`GetUserDrawingHandler` is an example of this linear flow: First we setup an execute method, creating an instance variable called `submitted` (scoped to `this`).
 We know that when the number of `submitted` drawings, is equal to the total number of `players`, every player has sent an image.

 ```js
 async execute(state, context) {